History & Culture . . .

 The Western Shoshone have had their share of legal battles with the federal government over broken treaties.
 The Treaty of Ruby Valley in 1863, for instance, granted the tribe ownership of much of eastern Nevada.
 When, nearly a century later, the government agreed to pay $26 million in compensation, the tribe rejected the offer, insisting on a return of the land instead.
 For many of the Western Shoshone bands, cattle ranching has served as the main source of income during the 20th century.

 At the beginning of the 20th century there was but a single Western Shoshone reservation, located in Duck Valley along the Nevada-Idaho border.
 The BIA planned to coerce all the Shoshones of the Great Basin region to move there.
 Ultimately, less than one-third of them agreed to this arrangement, however, so the government encouraged Northern Paiutes from Oregon and Nevada to join the Western Shoshones still not living on reservation land, the government set aside thousands of acres for various "colonies" (in California) as alternatives to full-size reservations like Duck Valley.
-The four Nevada colonies that united to form the Te-Moak Tribe of Western Shoshone adopted a constitution in 1938, which was recognized by the federal government.
+The four Nevada Bands (three colonies & one Reservation) that united to form the Te-Moak Tribe of Western Shoshone are the Elko Colony, Battle Mountain Colony, Wells Colony, and the South Fork Reservation adopted a constitution in 1938, which was recognized by the federal government.

 WELCOME | CONTACT INFORMATION | GOVERNMENT

 CONSTITUTION | CORPORATE CHARTER | TE-MOAK TRIBE OF WESTERN SHOSHONE